 Pros:

-Easier to compose shot – When compared to ball heads at least.
-The design of pistol heads means you have an additional, sturdy contact point to aid you in somewhat a more precise movement.
-Again, it does not compare to a geared head, but it is a little better than a ball head.
+Easier to compose shots when compared to ball heads, at least.
+The design of pistol heads means you have an additional, sturdy contact point to aid you in somewhat more precise movement.
+Again, it does not compare to a geared head, but it is a little better than a ball head for controlled positioning.

-Fast – Given that the pistol head is a variation to the popular ball head, it should come as no surprise that it reaps the same speed benefits that ball heads do.
-As a result, it’s a great head for portraits and studio photography but is also very versatile.
+Fast operation is a given since the pistol head is a variation of the popular ball head.
+It should come as no surprise that it reaps the same speed benefits that ball heads do.
+As a result, it’s a great head for portraits and studio photography but is also very versatile for a range of other uses.

 Cons:

-Bulky (ish) – It’s not as bulky as a pan and tilt head, and nowhere near as bad as a gimbal.
-Compared to ball heads, however, that arm adds size and weight.
+Bulky (ish) compared to standard ball heads.
+It’s not as bulky as a pan and tilt head, and nowhere near as bad as a gimbal.
+Compared to ball heads, however, that arm adds size and weight to your kit.

-Can sag – The design of balls heads, as we’ve discussed, can lead to cheaper versions being susceptible to sagging.
-The same can be said for pistol heads, anbd with them you get what you ay for.
+Can sag just like ball heads.
+The design of ball heads, as we’ve discussed, can lead to cheaper versions being susceptible to sagging.
+The same can be said for pistol heads, and with them you get what you pay for.
+Investing in a quality pistol head will minimize this issue considerably.

 The head pictured above is the Manfrotto 322RC2, a very good pistol head.
 You can find it here.